 - Sprinkle with Italian bread crumbs and some green olives for zing.

-Out of the oven and ready to dig in for the perfect pasta night dinner.
+Out of the oven and ready to dig in for a perfect pasta night dinner.

 One little spaghetti nest with a fresh salad and I felt indulgent but guilt free.

 I hope you give this Spaghetti Nests Recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.